Jchase2/ocaml-pass/README.md

 Uses the Nocrypto library, and ocaml-scrypt-kdf, to encrypt.
 Generates a key with ocaml-scrypt-kdf, runs that through Nocrypto to generate the final AES key(s), encrypts and decrypts whatever is entered.
-Everything else is handled with (usually encrypted) references, variables, and buffers.
+Everything else is handled with (usually encrypted) references, variables, buffers, and Cstructs.

 Sections and passwords are stored like this: